mmoiz-dev/odin-recipes/README.md

 # Odin Recipes

 A simple HTML & CSS recipe website built as part of The Odin Project's Foundations course inspired by [@Appletri](https://github.com/Appletri).
-This project demonstrates basic HTML & CSS skills including document structure, links, images, lists, and semantic elements and CSS styling.
+This project demonstrates basic web development skills, including semantic HTML, internal navigation, and basic styling.

-## 🍳 Project Overview

-This website features a collection of delicious recipes with a clean, simple design.
-It serves as a foundation for understanding HTML & CSS fundamentals.

 ## 📋 Features

-- **Homepage**: Main index page with navigation links to all recipes
+- **Homepage**: Lists links to individual recipes
-- **Recipe Pages**: Individual pages for each recipe containing:
+- **Recipe Pages**: Each recipe has its own page with an image, ingredients, and preparation steps
-  - Recipe images
-  - Ingredients lists
-  - Step-by-step instructions
-- **Responsive Images**: WebP format images for better performance
-- **Semantic HTML**: Proper use of HTML elements for accessibility
-- **CSS Styling**: Clean and modern styling for better user experience
+- **Simple Navigation**: Easily move between the homepage and recipes
+- **Responsive Design**: Basic layout adapts to different screen sizes
+- **Images**: Each recipe includes a relevant image

 ## 🍽️ Recipes Included